-Despite the threat digital retail poses to brick and mortar, physical shopping is far from dead.
-Walmart is an excellent case in point.
-With earnings of over $559 Billion last year, Walmart’s sales easily overshadowed Amazon’s reported $386.1 Billion revenue last year.
-But while Walmart has a 32 year lead over Amazon, its market share growth in retail during 2020 was only 0.6 percent.
-In comparison, Amazon's share of the total US retail market is now at 9.2 percent, representing an increase of 2.4 percent from 2019 and nearly tying Walmart's 9.5 percent advantage.
+But longevity isn't always the same as innovation.
+While the Arkansas giant may have a 32-year lead over Amazon, its market share growth during 2020 was only 0.6 percent.
+In comparison, Amazon's share of the total US retail market was at 9.2 percent, representing revenue growth of 2.4 percent from just one year earlier and nearly tying Walmart's 9.5 percent advantage.

 Customer loyalty is as relevant to marketplaces as it is to brands.
-And despite its competition, Amazon's dominance in eCommerce isn't necessarily driven by market positioning or name recognition alone.
-It's driven by its customer base; a base which is increasingly demanding of both innovation and personalization in their shopping experience.
+But Amazon's dominance in eCommerce isn't necessarily driven by market positioning or name recognition alone.
+It's driven by its customer base; a base which is increasingly demanding both innovation and personalization in their shopping experience.

-But innovation will either disrupt existing business models by its very nature—or fail altogether.
-And not every consumer will be susceptible to change.
-Both differentiation and recognition of marketplace opportunities are the foundations Amazon was built upon.
-Prior to Amazon’s emergence, digital commerce was practically non-existent.
-Amazon realized the opportunity to develop a customer-focused platform which has revolutionized traditional retail models since its inception.
-Customers listened.
-Customers examined.
-And customers purchased.
-Loyalty programs may have already been in place prior to Amazon introducing Prime in 2005, but few saw the 33 percent growth rate it experienced between 2019 and 2020.
-While Amazon’s chief competitor Walmart recently introduced their own subscription based service, its visibility has yet to become a household name despite a first quarter increase in online sales of 74 percent for 2021.
+Loyalty programs may have already been in place prior to Amazon introducing Prime in 2005, but few saw the 33 percent growth it experienced between 2019 and 2020.
+While Walmart recently introduced its own subscription-based service, it has yet to become a household name—despite a first-quarter increase in online sales of 74 percent for 2021.

 Walmart: The Perils of Brick and Mortar in a Digital World

-Since its founding in 1962, Walmart's greatest strength has always been its bottom line: consumer price advantage.
-And that advantage has lent itself to a near fairytale success story, from its mythic beginnings as a five and dime store to its current status as the largest global retailer operating over 11,000 locations worldwide.
+Since its founding, Walmart's greatest strength has always been its bottom line: consumer price advantage.
+And that advantage has lent itself to a near fairytale success story, from its mythic beginnings as a five-and-dime store to its current status as the largest global retailer operating over 11,000 locations worldwide.

-But not every fairytale success story will translate well to the digital realm—not least of which is Walmart’s.
-While Walmart’s key advantage may have been historically low prices (even spawning an entire business model known as EDLP in the process), its key demographics have tended to skew towards females between the ages of 45 - 54; neither slow adopters of eCommerce nor necessarily lacking in spending power, but effectively belonging to the last generation born prior to the digital explosion.
+But not every fairytale success story will translate well to the digital realm, including Walmart.
+While their advantage may have been historically low prices, its key demographics have tended to skew towards females between the ages of 45 - 54; neither slow adopters of eCommerce nor necessarily lacking in spending power, but effectively belonging to the last generation born prior to the digital explosion.